Beyond almost Fuchsian space: Compactifying Weakly Almost Fuchsian Space

+Suppose for contradiction there is no uniform upper bound on the volume of the convex hulls of elements of $\Bcal_0$, and take a sequence of weakly almost Fuchsian $M_k$ whose convex cores have volumes tending to infinity.
+Then, passing to a subsequence, we can assume that the $M_k$ converge to some element of $\overline{\Bcal}_0$.
+Proposition \ref{boundarycontinuity} then implies that the volumes of the convex cores of the $M_k$ have a uniform upper bound, which is a contradiction.

 It follows from [Corollary A of \cite{BC94}] that for any $L$, there exists $\epsilon>0$ such that if the volume of the unit neighborhood of the {\cvc} of a geometrically finite infinite volume hyperbolic 3-manifold $M$ is bounded above by $L$, then the {\Hd} of the {\lmt} of $M$ is bounded above by $2-\epsilon$.
-The same argument as in the proof of Proposition ~\ref{boundarycontinuity} shows that the volume of the unit neighborhood of the {\cvc} defines a continuous function on $\overline{\Bcal}_0$, and there is thus a {\ub} on this quantity over all of $\overline{\Bcal}_0$. \ep
+The same argument as in the proof of Proposition ~\ref{boundarycontinuity} together with the argument of the previous paragraph shows that there is a uniform upper bound on the unit neighborhood of the convex core of any element of $\Bcal_0$, which finishes the proof.